What is Bootstrap? Impact of Bootstrap on Web Development

 Encourages Consistency

-Bootstrap was developed to eliminate the inconsistency issues between front-end and back-end developers.
-Bootstrap removes the use of libraries that always differ from one developer to the other.
-Thus, you get stability and consistency in project elements.
+Bootstrap was developed to eliminate inconsistency issues between front-end and back-end developers.
+It removes the use of libraries that always differ from one developer to the other, resulting in stability and consistency in project elements.

 Consistent UI

-Bootstrap makes it easy to design a consistent layout.
-It’s easy to predict how Bootstrap-styled components will look and behave.
+Bootstrap makes it easy to design a consistent layout and predict how Bootstrap-styled components will look and behave.
+Multiple developers can collaborate and design without UI inconsistencies within one framework.

 Potential Customizability

 Bootstrap lets the developers overwrite standard classes to give the website an extraordinary look.
-You can change the color palette of UI components to match your brand colors or use one of the many readymade templates.
+You can change the colour palette of UI components to match your brand colours or use one of the many readymade templates.

 Websites with Similar Appearances